Getting the Data

 Flat delimited files

-Download these from our page at Google Code.
-The files are named with the abbreviation for their forge or source (e.g. Sourceforge is "SF"), a brief description of the parsed data you are getting, and the date of the collection.
+Download these from FLOSSdata.
+The files are named with the abbreviation for their forge or source (e.g. Sourceforge is "SF"), and are divided by date of the collection.
 Example: sfRawPublicAreas2009-Jun.txt.bz2 (These files are in bzip format, which should open using any standard unzipping utility.)
-SQL files (mysql creates and inserts)
+SQL files (mysql creates and inserts, generated from mysqldump)

-Download these from our page at Google Code.
+Download these from FLOSSdata.
 These files all start with the word "datamart", then the forge abbreviation, then the date.
 Example: datamart_sf_stats.2009-Jun.sql.bz2 Refer to the schema descriptions as you download these files so you'll know what you're getting.
 Direct database access

 Request access by joining the FLOSSmole mailing list.
 More details on getting direct database access.

-In addition, we have older data in flat files and SQL files that are still available from Sourceforge.
+In addition, we have older data in flat files and SQL files that are still available from our older project hosting locations on Google Code and Sourceforge, but we think you'll find it easier to just grab the files from us directly using one of the three methods above!